k0retux/fuddly/docs/source/data_model.rst

     existence condition and that this condition cannot be resolved at the time the generator would normally trigger (which is when it is reached while walking through the graph).
+  - ``MH.Custo.Gen.PropagateMutableAttr``: By default, this mode is *disabled*.
+    If enabled, The Mutable attribute of the Generator node is propagated to its generated node.

   For *function* node, the customizable behaviors mode are: